meichenblatt/Corporate-Dashboard/README.md

 This corporate dashboard application uses AngularJS.
 There are three views; a geospatial view, a key metrics view and a dataview.

+To see a demo version go to [mendeleic.com/dashboard](http://mendeleic.com/dashboard/).

 This is my submission for project #4 in the Senior Web Development Nanodegree by Udacity.

 I used Gulp as the build process.